top of page

 Wrapping Up Laundry

-I do my best to finish laundry on Sundays so we start the week with empty baskets.
-That doesn’t mean it’s always perfect, but making sure school uniforms, practice gear, and work clothes are ready helps avoid Monday morning chaos.
+I do my best to finish laundry on Sundays, so we start the week with empty baskets.
+That doesn’t mean it’s always perfect, but making sure school uniforms, practice gear, and work clothes are ready helps avoid Monday morning chaos. (*See my weekly cleaning schedule

 Family Calendar Reset